Skip to main content

 - A complete bibliographic citation for each reading, with page numbers indicated

 - The date each reading needs to be uploaded to Stellar

 We will accept partial reading lists (i.e., readings for the first 5 weeks of the semester) as long as they contain all of the information listed above.

-If you don't have a Stellar site, you can request a Stellar site through IS&T. If you encounter technical issues when accessing Stellar, please contact email@example.com to report your problem.
+If you are not using Canvas and don't have a Stellar site, you can request a Stellar site through IS&T. If you encounter technical issues when accessing Stellar, please contact email@example.com to report your problem.

 Fair use provisions of the copyright law allow use of copyrighted materials on a limited basis for specific purposes without the permission of the copyright holder.
-To comply with fair use, the Libraries will generally scan and post onto Stellar no more than 10% or one chapter from a single book (depending on the work), and no more than one article per issue of a journal.
+To comply with fair use, the Libraries will generally scan and post onto a course management site no more than 10% or one chapter from a single book (depending on the work), and no more than one article per issue of a journal.

 Yes.
 When you submit your request through the Semester Books Submission Form, be sure to include a complete bibliographic citation, and add a note to indicate you'll be providing a photocopy.
 Then, just drop the photocopy off at any library service desk.

 We encourage you to submit reserve requests as soon as possible to ensure that material is available to students when they need it.

 - Readings must comply with the "Fair Use" provision Copyright Law